Afrika Korps: Organization

-After the German and Italian defeat in the Second Battle of El Alamein and the Allied landings in Morocco and Algeria (Operation Torch), the OKW once more upgraded the presence in Africa by adding first the XC Army Corps, under Walter Nehring, in Tunisia on 19 November 1942, then an additional 5th Panzer Army on 8 December, under the command of Colonel-General Hans-Jürgen von Arnim.
+After the German and Italian defeat in the Second Battle of El Alamein and the Allied landings in Morocco and Algeria (Operation Torch), the OKW once more increased the presence in Africa by sending the XC Army Corps, under Walter Nehring, in Tunisia on 19 November 1942, upgraded to 5th Panzer Army on 8 December, under the command of Colonel-General Hans-Jürgen von Arnim.

 1943 drawing by US army artist Rudolph von Ripper of Afrika Corps prisoners of war, captioned "laden with the loot of many country's [sic], the Africa-Corps is brought into captivity."

 On 23 February 1943, the original Panzer Army Africa, which had since been re-styled as the German-Italian Panzer Army, was now redesignated as the Italian 1st Army and put under the command of Italian general Giovanni Messe.
 Rommel, meanwhile, was placed in command of a new Army Group Africa, created to control both the Italian 1st Army and the 5th Panzer Army.
 The remnants of the Afrika Korps and surviving units of the 1st Italian Army retreated into Tunisia.
 Command of the Army Group was turned over to Arnim in March.
 On 13 May, the Afrika Korps surrendered, along with all other remaining Axis forces in North Africa.

 Most Afrika Korps prisoners of war (POW) were transported to the United States and held in Camp Shelby in Mississippi, Camp Hearne in Texas and other POW camps until the end of the war.